zealot128/Photo-Gallery/README.md

 ```

 This will also create a new user with name "share" and password "password".
 This can be changed later.
 Configuration for AutoShare is explained after login.
+Make sure to visit the admin->Settings page to fill in the missing credentials and adjust settings.

 ## AWS